garden-io/garden/docs/other-plugins/container.md

 Since Garden `0.13` `Test` actions can also be dependencies for any other kinds of actions, e.g `Build`, `Deploy` and `Run` actions.

-One thing to note, is that `Run` actions should in most cases be _idempotent_, meaning that running the same action multiple times should be safe.
+One thing to note, is that `Run` actions should in most cases be _idempotent_, meaning that running the same `Run` action multiple times should be safe.

 See the [reference](../reference/action-types/Run/container.md#tasks) for all the configurable parameters